andymangold/gd1/course-sheet.md

 - How can I make it easy to change the design of my site without creating a lot of manual labor for myself?

+### Self-Portrait

+Create a self-portrait in black and white.
+Use this as an opportunity to teach the rest of the class something interesting and unique about yourself.
+Avoid simple facts, or any information about yourself that others may already know.

+Precedence, Inspiration, and Related Reading:
+- Bob Gill's Self-Portrait assignment from ["Design as Idea"](http://www.skillshare.com/classes/design/Design-as-Idea/982735118/)
+- Bruno Munari's Human Face Variations

 ### Molting

 Use CSS to re-skin a web app with Fluid, rethinking or redesigning it in some significant way.